 \section{Abstract}

 Most research on query optimization has centered on binary join algorithms like hash join and sort-merge join.
 However, recent years have seen growing interest in theoretically optimal algorithms, notably Yannakakis' algorithm.
 These algorithms rely on {\em join trees}, which differ from the operator trees for binary joins and require new optimization techniques.
 We propose three approaches to constructing join trees for acyclic queries.
-First, we give an algorithm to enumerate all join trees of an $\alpha$-acyclic query {\em by edits} with amortized constant delay, which forms the basis of a cost-based optimizer for acyclic joins.
-Second, we show that the Maximum Cardinality Search algorithm by Tarjan and Yannakakis constructs a unique {\em shallowest} join tree, rooted at any relation, for a Berge-acyclic query; this tree enables parallel execution of large join queries.
-Finally, we prove that any connected left-deep linear plan for a $\gamma$-acyclic query can be converted into a join tree by a simple algorithm, allowing reuse of optimization infrastructure developed for binary joins.
+First, we give an algorithm to enumerate all join trees of an $\alpha$-acyclic query {\em by edits} in linear time with amortized constant delay, which forms the basis of a cost-based optimizer for acyclic joins.
+Second, we show the Maximum Cardinality Search algorithm by Tarjan and Yannakakis constructs the unique {\em shallowest} join tree for any Berge-acyclic query, thus enabling parallel execution of large join queries.
+Finally, we prove that a simple algorithm by Hu et al.\ converts any connected left-deep linear plan of a $\gamma$-acyclic query into a join tree, allowing reuse of optimizers developed for binary joins.